 Expressions of Black Womanhood in America

-I AM WOMAN: Expressions of Black Womanhood in America began as a declaration of my own womanhood.
-It began as a reflection of who Black Women are – understanding fully what the world attempts to suppress – our mature humanity.
-The birthers and nurturers of all humanity.
+I AM WOMAN: Expressions of Black Womanhood in America began as a reflection of who Black Women are while understanding that the world is intent on suppressing our humanity.

 More than fifty women were photographed for this project.
 Each woman was asked to share a word they use to describe themselves.
 Their portraits make up the bulk of this book.
 A request for poetry and essays was also met with some very poignant pieces.